-Reason: To protect the wildlife along the canal bank and woodland during the construction period, in accordance with Policy NE1 of Burnley's Local Plan (July 2018).
+Reason: To protect the ecology of the site during the construction period, in accordance with Policy NE1 of Burnley's Local Plan (July 2018).
 The Plan is required prior to the commencement of development to ensure that the measures are implemented prior to any works taking place.

-- 9. Prior to the commencement of development, a Landscape and Ecological Management Plan (LEMP) shall be submitted to and approved in writing by the Local Planning Authority.
-The submitted LEMP shall provide details for the following: - a) description and evaluation of the features to be managed; - b) ecological features and constraints that may influence management: - c) aims and objectives of management; - d) appropriate management options and prescriptions for management actions; - e) a work schedule (including an annual work plan capable of being rolled forward over a five year period); - f) details of the body or organisation responsible for implementation of the plan; and. - g) on-going monitoring and remedial measures.
+- 9. Prior to the commencement of built development above ground, a Landscape and Ecological Management Plan (LEMP) shall be submitted to and approved in writing by the Local Planning Authority.
+The submitted LEMP shall provide details for the following: - a) description and evaluation of the features to be managed; - b) ecological features and constraints that may influence management; - c) aims and objectives of management; - d) appropriate management options and prescriptions for management actions; - e) a work schedule (including an annual work plan capable of being rolled forward over a five year period); - f) details of the body or organisation responsible for implementation of the plan; and, - g) on-going monitoring and remedial measures.

 The LEMP shall also include details of the legal and funding mechanisms by which the long-term implementation of the plan will be secured by the developer with the management company or body responsible for its delivery.
 The Plan shall also set out how contingencies and/or remedial action will be identified, agreed and implemented.
 The approved LEMP shall thereafter be carried out and adhered to at all times in perpetuity.

 Reason: To ensure that the biodiversity benefits of the landscaping scheme and biodiversity enhancements for the site are appropriately managed to ensure their long term protection and benefits to biodiversity, in accordance with Policy NE1 of Burnley's Local Plan (July 2018).
+The scheme is required prior to the commencement of built development above ground level to ensure that an agreed scheme can be carried out at the appropriate stage of construction.

 10. No development shall be commenced until a scheme for the means of protecting the trees and hedges to be retained on or adjacent to the site, in accordance with BS 5837 (2012), including the protection of root structures from injury or damage prior to and during the development works, has been submitted to and approved in writing by the Local Planning Authority.
 The submitted scheme shall also provide for no excavation, site works, trenches or channels to be cut or laid or soil waste or other materials deposited so as to cause damage or injury to the root structure of the retained trees or hedges.

 The approved scheme of protection measures shall be implemented in its entirety before any works are carried out, including any site clearance work, and thereafter retained during building operations until the completion of the development.